santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 #### Ki Upcasting
 When you cast a spell you can spend additional ki points to increase the spell level.
-You may increase the spell level by 1 by adding the base Ki spell cost to the total cost.
+To increase the spell level by 1, add the base Ki cost to the total cost of the spell.
 You may do this any number of times up to a 9th level spell.

  For example, if you cast "Wall of Plants", you can spend 4 ki points to cast it as a 3rd-level spell (the spells's base cost of 2 ki plus 2 ki for the upcast).